SLASSCOM/slasscom-bootcamp-curriculum/README.md

 | Entrepreneurial Mindset        | [View Topics](./entrepreneurial-mindset/README.md)        |
 | Life Skills for 21st Century   | [View Topics](./life-skills/README.md)                    |

+## Problem Overview

+Skills development and capacity building are vital in achieving the [SLASSCOM](https://slasscom.lk) Vision 2022 of USD 5 billion in revenue, 200,000 jobs, and 1000 startups.

+The National IT-BPM workforce survey 2019, conducted by the ICT Agency of Sri Lanka (ICTA), reveals that the IT-BPM workforce's annual shortage is 12,140.
+The local universities produce only 9,076 graduates a year, and the annual demand stands at 21,216.
+This supply-demand gap is shown to keep growing with the industry's expansion and has become a significant bottleneck impacting the growth of the sector.

+Although there are tens of thousands of students learning ICT related subjects and vocational and other diploma courses, their employability in the software export industry is low.
+Unemployability is mainly due to the outdated and non-relevant curriculums and poor quality education standards.

+## Why a new curriculum

+There are some different ICT diploma curriculums in-use by public and private educational institutes.
+As per SLASSCOM's observation, most of these are outdated and do not reflect the skills required by the industry.
+This curriculum will be kept up-to-date by the industry and freely available for any institute to use as guidance to influence their curriculums.

+This curriculum is not a comprehensive lesson plan to cover all the skills in-use in the industry.
+Instead, it is a limited scope good enough for a student to find an entry-level job opportunity as a developer.

 ## Underline principles

 This curriculum is built based on the following ground principles.
 If you wish to become a contributor, it is essential to understand and adhere to these principles.